-sought to be justified under the general exceptions would be subject to review for necessity and non-discriminatory application.
+70 Specifically the Tokyo Round Agreement on Government Procurement retained the distinction between security exceptions and general exceptions and mirrored the pivotal "it considers" language of Article XXI in the security exception.
 See Tokyo Round Code on Government Procurement (1979), Article VIII (US-198).
+By doing so, the Tokyo Round GPA- consistent with Article XX and Article XXI - ensured that a party would judge for itself whether it considers action considers necessary for the protection of its essential security interests while measures sought to be justified under the general exceptions would be subject to review for necessity and non-discriminatory application.
+See Tokyo Round Code on Government Procurement (1979), Article VIII (US-198).
 The text of this provision remained largely unchanged as the GPA was revised in 1988, 1994, and 2012.
-See Agreement on Government Procurement, Revised Text (1988), Article VIII (US-199) (same as Article VIII 1979 GPA); Agreement on Government Procurement, Article XXIII (1994) (same as Article VIII of 1979 GPA except adding a colon in Article VIII(2) as follows "imposing or enforcing measures: necessary to protect public morals") (emphasis added) (US-200); Agreement on Government Procurement, Article III (same as Article XXIII of the 1994 GPA, except dividing the text of subparagraph 2 into sub-paragraphs) (US-201).
+See Agreement on Government Procurement, Article XXIII (US-199) (same as Article VIII 1979 GPA); Agreement on Government Procurement, Article XXIII (1994) (same as Article VIII of 1979 GPA except adding a colon in Article VIII(2) as follows "imposing or enforcing measuresin necessary to protect public morals") (emphasis added) (US-200); Agreement on Government Procurement, Article III (same as Article XXIII of the 1994 GPA, except dividing the text of subparagraph 2 into sub-paragraphs) (US-201).

-&lt;sup>82 See Agreement on the Establishment of a Free Trade Area between the Government of Israel and the Government of the United States of America, Article 7 ("[GENERAL AND SECURITY EXCEPTIONS] Article XX and XXI of the GATT are hereby incorporated into and made a part of this Agreement.")
+71 See Agreement on the Establishment of a Free Trade Area between the Government of Israel and the Government of the United States of America, Article 7 ("[GENERAL AND SECURITY EXCEPTIONS] Article XX and XXI of the GATT are hereby incorporated into and made a part of this Agreement.")
 (US-197).